ads6495/infrunta-next/.ruler/bts.md

 - This is a Turborepo monorepo using npm workspaces
 - Each app has its own `package.json` and dependencies
 - Run commands from the root to execute across all workspaces
-- Run workspace-specific commands with `npm run command-name`
+- Run workspace-specific commands with `bun command-name`
 - Turborepo handles build caching and parallel execution
-- Use `npx
-create-better-t-stack add` to add more features later
+- Use `bunx create-better-t-stack add` to add more features later